 Lake continues to take various leatherwork classes to continue to refine her techniques and learn new skills.
 The most recent of which was a Nike Jordan sneaker making workshop with The Show Surgeon from LA.

 Lake combines the fine french leather working techniques with chunkier, more durable leather and a unique, yet everyday aesthetic.

-Yes!
-Lake makes all the leather bags and accessories in her small workshop in the Dogpatch neighborhood of San Francisco.
+In house!
+Lake, the owner & designer, makes all the leather bags and accessories in her small workshop in the Dogpatch neighborhood of San Francisco.

 What is the Billie Marie return policy?

 We accept returns or exchanges on unused products for 30 days after purchase.
 Read more about our return policy here.

 Yep!
 Check to see if customs are open here.

 We take pride in the quality and durability of our leather goods and are proud to offer a two year guarantee on all Billie Marie products.